Dental Professionals Click Here!

 I read your article on "Whitening" with interest.
 I had a root canal treatment in a front tooth and it has become darker than the other teeth over the years.
 Can it be bleached too?

-s mentioned in the feature article on "Teeth Whitening", the answer to your question is yes, the technique is known as internal or non-vital bleaching.
+As mentioned in the feature article on “Teeth Whitening,” the answer to your question is yes, the technique is known as internal or non-vital bleaching.
 When a root canal treatment is performed, the root canal itself requires removal of the pulp tissue from the canals inside the roots.
 As a result, the dentin which comprises most of the tooth is no longer living and often tends to darken over time.
 This is due to blood pigments left from the pulp removal or sometimes the root canal filling materials.

 Bleaching a root canal or endodontically (endo-inside, dont-tooth) treated tooth involves placement of a bleaching agent into the empty pulp chamber of the non-vital, discolored tooth.
 Today the most common and safest internal bleaching agent used for this technique is sodium perborate.